jonathanjameswatson/numerically-solving-equations/assets/contents/01errors.md

 # Absolute and relative errors

-An approximation is any value that is similar but not equal to its actual value.
+An approximation is any value that is similar but not equal to something else.

-Approximations may be occur for many reasons.
+Approximations may be made for many reasons.
 These include:

 1. Rounding
 2. Simplifications made in the modelling of a problem